seap-udea/pryngles-public/README.md

 create more realistic light curves.

-These new features are based on the science and Fortran code developed by Prof. Daphne Stam and collaborator, and adapted to Pryngles environment by Allard Veenstra.
+These new features are based on the science and Fortran code developed by Prof. Daphne Stam and collaborators, and adapted to Pryngles environment by Allard Veenstra (Fortran and Python wrapping) and Jorge
+I. Zuluaga (translation to C and `ctypes`).
 For the science behind the scattering and polarization code see:

 > Rossi, L., Berzosa-Molina, J., & Stam, D. M. (2018).
 PyMieDAP: a Python–Fortran tool for computing fluxes and polarization signals of